 MQTT Distributor Plus - Supports up to 250 client connections and installs as a module on the Ignition Gateway.

-Chariot - Supports unlimited client connections and installs as a standalone application on a Linux server or VM.
+Chariot - Supports unlimited client connections and installs as a standalone application on a Linux or Windows server or VM.

-Click here to download the MQTT Distributor module - note select "Strategic Partner Modules" for the Cirrus Link Modules.
+Click here to download the MQTT Distributor module.

 Step 3.
 Installing MQTT Engine